Entry Level Supervisory Skills Programme

 - Self-improvement: You and your team’s dynamics

-- Identify roles, responsibilities and accountability within the team
+- Identify roles, responsibilities and accountabilities within the team

 - Team membership and team leadership